West Virginia University Logo (WVU Logo)

 What is West Virginia University (WVU)?

-West Virginia University (WVU) is a public institution of higher education with research status.
+West Virginia University (WVU) is a public research institution of higher education.
 It began as the Agricultural College and later became the largest unit in the region’s educational system.
-The time of its opening is 1867.
-The location of the main building was Morgantown.
+Its opening was in 1867.
+The main building was located in Morgantown.

 1867 – today